kezabelle/django-shouty-templates/README.rst

         <label class="alert alert-{{ chef.is_cake_chef|yesno:"success,danger,default" }}
     {% endif %}

-everything works fine, until any of the following happens:
+everything works fine, until you refactor and any of the following happens:

 - ``chef`` is no longer the name of the variable.
 - ``can_add_cakes`` is refactored to be called ``can_add_pastries``